Late October 2024

 October 13th.
 Overcast, with a light north-westerly wind.

 54 Whooper Swans had roosted on Tennyson's Sands overnight and departed early.
 They were followed by a further 39 south.
-3 Cattle Egrets were also on Tennyson's Sands, and Teal were still in high numbers - c2000.
+7 Bearded Tits and 3 Cattle Egrets were also on Tennyson's Sands, and Teal were still in high numbers - c2000.
 Visible migration involved similar numbers and species to the last few days, but 3 Marsh Harriers and 2 Twite also flew south.
 A light arrival late morning brought new Redwings, Song Thrushes, Chaffinches and a Yellow-browed Warbler.
 Birds around included 120 Brent Geese and a Coal Tit.

 A morning ringing session in East Dunes yielded 4 new birds: a Goldfinch, a Great Tit, a Reed Bunting and a Dunnock; and 8 retraps: a Wren, a Dunnock, a Reed Bunting and 5 Long-tailed Tits.